Venafi/ecosystem-docs/docs/Developers/Design-Patterns/Management-Layer/0-intro-management-layer.md

 #  Management Layer

-**In the context of enterprise software applications, "management layer" is a higher-level component that provides centralized control and coordination of the various *other,* lower-level components under its management.
+**In the context of enterprise security, "management layer" is a higher-level component that provides centralized control and coordination of the various *other,* lower-level components under its management.
 It can also be referred to as the orchestration layer, or the management/control plane.**

 ---